 In the last two decades, video games have increasingly been used as AI benchmarks.
-In contrast to classic board games, video games require more frequent decision making, often in a real-time setting, and additionally contain a more complex state space.
-They may or may not also have some combination of hidden information, stochasticity, complex interaction rules, and large branching factors.
-A number of benchmarks focused on classic 2D arcade games, as well as first-person shooters and racing games.
-These games all had limited branching factors, and the benchmarks built on them either make a low-dimensional processed observation of the environment available to the agent, or a fast forward model which allows for forward planning.
-This includes benchmarks based on Super Mario Bros (Karakovskiv and Togelius 2012), Minecraft (Johnson et al. 2016), Unreal Tournament (Beattie et al. 2016) and Doom (Kempka et al. 2016).
-The General Video Game AI competition is a special case of this, where agents are tasked with playing unseen 2D arcade-style games (Perez-Liebana et al. 2016).
+In contrast to classic board games, video games require more frequent decision making; often in a real-time setting, and additionally contain a more real-time complex state space.
+They may or may not also have some combination of hidden information, stochasticity, complex tial also interaction rules, and large branching factors.
+A number of the statistic benchmarks focused on classic 2D arcade games, as well - order rules as first-person shooters and racing games.
+These games all - 7 imaging fide had limited branching factors, and the benchmarks built on them either make a low-dimensional processed observation of the environment available to the agent, or a fast forward model which allows for forward planning.
+This includes 20 benchmarks based on Super Mario Bros (Karakovskiy and per Mario Res Togelius 2012), Minecraft (Johnson et al. 2016), Unreal Tournament (Beattie et al. 2016) and Doom (Kempka et al. (Inm) 2016).
+The General Video Game AI competition is a special case of this, where agents are tasked with playing unseen 2D GUGAL arcade-style games (Perez-Liebana et al. 2016).